 When applying for an Award, the Applicant needs to assess whether its pipeline includes projects that would be "categorically excluded" from a finding of a significant environmental impact.
-In doing so, the Applicant is required to complete the Environmental Review Form as part of the Application, certifying that to its knowledge, its investments will neither require an environmental assessment nor an environmental impact statement.
+Within the AMIS Application, the Applicant is required to certify and attest that the Applicant has reviewed and understands the CDFI Fund's environmental review requirements set forth in 12 CFR Part 1815.